 He learned to cheat.

-The Hijos who found him stuffed in a bag six years ago were still around.
-But having found regular jobs, they were now involved less in daily clean-up of church premises.
+The Hijos who found him hog tied with packing tapes six years ago were still around.
+But having found regular jobs, they were now involved less in the daily clean-up of church premises.
 Like Guimo, they were involved mostly in crowd control during Traslación.
 Regardless of roles, however, all Hijos liked to converge in some areas around the church at various hours in the day, especially during break from work.
 Their perks included free coffee and porridge, sometimes buns, at the lobby of the rectory.

 Boy Deo and Junie occasionally got around to help themselves with these perks.
 Boy Deo also developed some friendship with Remegio “Reming” Bojocan, younger half-brother of Boynas Diaz, who took over the older brother’s task of collecting wreaths of Sampaguita flowers offered by devotees at the base of wooden statues of saints, and dumping them at the storeroom into which then 5-year-old Boy Deo—aka Franco—was once dumped by OXD operatives.

 Boy Deo sometimes followed Reming in his itinerary.
 He took note of possible ways by which he could recover the trash.
 Sometimes he volunteered to transfer the flowers from the store room to the large bins outside for pick up by the garbage truck.
 In time, Reming trusted Boy Deo enough to share the keys to store rooms not only inside the church but also at the rectory.